Sigma fp vs Sony A7S III

 It is notable that the A7S III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the fp does not provide wifi capability.

 Both the fp and the A7S III are recent models that are part of the current product line-up.
 The A7S III replaced the earlier Sony A7S II, while the fp does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sigma and Sony websites.
+Further information on the features and operation of the fp and A7S III can be found, respectively, in the Sigma fp Manual (free pdf) or the online Sony A7S III Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Sigma fp or the Sony A7S III – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.